 And yet, the last year also highlighted that we have a long way to go.
 Viral moments reminded us that there’s still plenty of judgment out there for moms who choose to work outside the home, and we still have work to do when it comes to treating sitters with the dignity and respect they deserve for the important economic contribution they make.

 As we continue to fight for a world that provides equality and economic justice for all women, there are small things we can all do, every day.
 So on International Women’s Day, it’s important to think about how we can spend the next year making progress.
 We know we can do it, and here are three simple ways that all moms can help us get there.

 Whether they are climbing corporate ladders, kicking butt in Congress or providing the critical work of caring for children (either their own or other people’s), it is vital that women support one another, recognize the value in the different types work we choose to do, and be a little more real about how hard it is to be a mom today.

 Listen up, dads: We know you’ve been stepping up in a big way, but study after study shows that moms continue to bear the burden of childrearing, chores and household management.
-Take some time to understand how you can take on your fair share duties, including the mental burden of running a household.
+Take some time to understand how you can build an equal partnership with your spouse by taking on your fair share duties, including the mental burden of running a household.
 Moms, don’t be afraid to speak up and have serious conversations about what you need your partner to do in order to have a truly equal partnership.

 With more women, and more moms, representing us in local, state and federal government, it’s time we all get involved.
 Start demanding policies that protect women in the workplace when they are pregnant and breastfeeding, provide adequate maternity and paternity leave, ensure pay parity, and make quality child care available and accessible for women and their families.
 Stay informed and consider calling or emailing your representative and senators to ask them to support legislation that will positively affect women and children.